The laid-back side of Kenting National Park

 Restaurants / Food / Drinks

-At the big tree, in downtown Manzhou, there’s a bunch of little restaurants that offer traditional Chinese and Taiwanese dishes at very affordable prices.
+At the big tree, in downtown Manzhou, there’s a bunch of little local restaurants that offer traditional Chinese and Taiwanese dishes at very affordable prices.
 You can get anything from dumplings, beef noodle soup, seafood, big plates of veggies, and beer.
 Just walk around and see what’s on display.
 Unfortunately, few places have English menus.

 There is a Vietnamese place around the corner, which has quite a few good dishes.
 My personal favorites are the Wonton soup, fried rice, and deep fried spring rolls.